Tater-Certified/WanderLust/README.md

 # WanderLust
-An RPG minecraft mod unlike anything you have ever seen
+###An RPG minecraft mod unlike anything you have ever seen

-All of the features in the mod will be server side via Polymer.
+Most of the features in the mod will be server side via Polymer.
 Resource Pack for custom textures is optional.
+Things are subject to change due to vanilla client limits.